cwjohnston/sensu-go-has-contact-filter/README.md

 The `no_contacts` function accepts the event object as its sole argument.
 This function returns true if the event does not contain a `contacts` label under either the event's entity or check scopes, or if those labels values contain only blank space.

+### has_entity_contact

+The `has_entity_contact` function requires two arguments: the event object and a contact name string.
+Given these inputs, the function evaluates whether or not the specified contact name appears in comma separated values for the `contacts` label, under the entity scope.

+###  no_entity_contact

+The `no_entity_contact` function accepts the event object as its sole argument.
+This function returns true if the event does not contain a `contacts` label under the event's entity or if those labels values contain only blank space.

+### has_check_contact

+The `has_check_contact` function requires two arguments: the event object and a contact name string.
+Given these inputs, the function evaluates whether or not the specified contact name appears in comma separated values for the `contacts` label, under check scope.

+###  no_check_contact

+The `no_check_contact` function accepts the event object as its sole argument.
+This function returns true if the event does not contain a `contacts` label under the event's check scopes, or if those labels values contain only blank space.

 ## Installation